Quest for 'French Islam' goes to the classroom

 Encouraging them towards a more moderate "French" Islam is an old idea that has again surfaced in the wake of the Paris attacks by Islamist militants that killed 17 people in January.

-"It's an effort towards moderate Islam," said Kamel Kabtane, rector of Lyon's Grand Mosque, which hosts such a programme.
+"It's an effort towards moderate Islam," said Kamel Kabtane, rector of Lyon's Grand Mosque, which hosts such a program.
 "You can't deliver the same message here as in Kabul or Mali."

 But complicating the task is the undefined nature of what a "French" Islam could be, given the myriad interpretations of Islam and cultures making up the fabric of Muslims in France.